asteroid-team/torch-audiomentations/README.md

 ![Convolve execution times](images/convolve_exec_time_plot.png)

+Note: Not all transforms have a speedup this impressive compared to CPU.
+In general, running audio data augmentation on GPU is not always the best option.
+For more info, see this article: [https://iver56.github.io/audiomentations/guides/cpu_vs_gpu/](https://iver56.github.io/audiomentations/guides/cpu_vs_gpu/)

 # Current state

 torch-audiomentations is in an early development stage, so the APIs are subject to change.